Complete Guide to Unit Testing in React with TypeScript: Enhance the Quality of Your Frontend

 Already created or in the project you are working on, you will need to install Jest and React Testing Library:

-Create a file jest.config.js at the root of your project.
+Create a jest.config.js file at the root of your project.
 You can configure Jest according to your needs.
-Here's an example of basic configuration with TypeScript:
+Here is an example of a basic configuration with TypeScript:

 const config = {